sandesh300/YouTube-Clone/README.md

 Spring Boot Angular Project, to build a complete application from the scratch using Spring Boot and Angular, building a Video Streaming Application like Youtube.

+# Technologies Used =
+Spring Boot,
+MongoDB,
+Angular,
+AWS S3 – to store Videos and Thumbnails.

 # Functional Requirements =
 We implementing the following features in this web application: